microsoft/vscode-docs/docs/languages/markdown.md

 ### Editor and Preview Synchronization

-When working with a Markdown preview to the side of your editor, VSCode can synchronize the view of the editor and the preview.
+When working with a Markdown preview to the side of your editor, VS Code can synchronize the view of the editor and the preview.
 By default, the Markdown preview will automatically scroll to reveal the element at the selected line in the editor.

 ![Markdown Preview editor selection scroll sync](images/Markdown/selection-preview-scroll-sync.gif)

-This behavior can be disabled using the `markdown.preview.scrollPreviewWithEditorSelection` setting.
+This behavior can be disabled using the `markdown.preview.scrollPreviewWithEditorSelection` [setting](/docs/customization/userandworkspace.md).

 The currently selected line is indicated in the Markdown preview by a light gray bar in the left margin: